wordofwarning/wordofwarning.org/current/2023-haphazard/programme/index.md

 Jana Aizupe & Gi Vasey · *dreaming of you*

 Two silver birds glide through our daily world — ethereal, other-worldly, they collect and carry the dreams that humans wish for and might just come true.

-Design Assistant: Dara Hughes<br>Gi is a theatre designer and improv theatre maker; Jana is a street dancer, performer, and facilitator whose work has been shown by China Plate, Omnibus, Camden People's Theatre.
+Gi is a theatre designer and improv theatre make.<br>Jana is a street dancer, performer, and facilitator whose work has been shown by China Plate, Omnibus, Camden People's Theatre.<br>Design Assistant: Dara Hughes

 <a href="https://instagram.com/1001create" target="_blank">Insta 1001create</a>
 <hr>
 Joe Beedles · *Cheshire Cat quanta*

-A work for live sound and laser synchronising in a hypnotic and captivating aerial display.
+A work for live sound and laser — synchronising in a hypnotic and captivating aerial display.

 &nbsp;Content Warning: please click [here](/warnings).

+Commissioned by Venture Arts.

-Performed by Joe Beedles, with audio descriptive poetry by Sally Hirst.<br>Commissioned by Venture Arts.<br>Joe is an artist primarily working with digital sound and laser, exploring human sensory systems and physical phenomena through synthetic means.
+Performed by Joe Beedles, with audio descriptive poetry by Sally Hirst.<br>Joe is an artist primarily working with digital sound and laser, exploring human sensory systems and physical phenomena through synthetic means.
 His work has been featured in both club and gallery contexts internationally, including Future Everything at The Whitworth.

 <a href="https://www.joebeedles.com/recent/cheshire-cat-quanta" target="_blank">joebeedles.com</a> · <a href="https://instagram.com/joebeedles" target="_blank">Insta joebeedles</a>
 <hr>